DataMigrators/datamigrators.github.io/src/pages/policies/risk_management_policy.md

 contractors to facilities and systems controlled by the Company.
 The policy extends to all current and future activities, and new opportunities.

-Where necessary, more detailed risk management policies and procedures should be developed to cover specific areas of the Company's operations, such as financial management and business management.
+Where necessary, more detailed risk management policies and procedures will be developed to cover specific areas of the Company's operations, such as financial management and business management.